 Instructions

 - Preheat oven to 425 degrees Fahrenheit.
-Line a baking sheet with parchment paper.

-- Cut a pie pumpkin (also known as a sugar pumpkin) in half.
+- Remove the seeds from the pumpkin.
+Cut a pie pumpkin (also known as a sugar pumpkin) in half.
 You can also use a carving pumpkin which will yield even more seeds.
 Use a spoon to scoop the seeds out of the center of the pumpkin.
 Place the seeds and any flesh attached to the seeds in a big bowl of water.
 The seeds will float to the top and the stringy pumpkin flesh will sink.
 Use your hands to manually separate the seeds that are stuck to the pumpkin flesh (while submerged in the bowl of water).
 Once all the seeds have been separated and are floating at the top, use a handheld pasta strainer or ladle to scoop the seeds out onto a dry towel.
 Spread them out into one even layer and allow them to completely dry out.
 Place another dish towel overtop to remove all moisture and rub them dry.
 Some pumpkin seeds may stick to the towel so you might have to remove them with your hands.

 - Prep Time: 10